A Brief History

 A Brief History of Kingston/Conway

 In 1670, the British settled Charles Town (Charleston, SC).
-The area now knows as Horry (O-REE) County was part of old Craven County, established in 1682.
+The area now known as Horry (O-REE) County was part of old Craven County, established in 1682.
 In 1730, Robert Johnson, Royal Governor of SC, included Kingston Township in a plan to encourage development of the Province of SC.
 By 1732, the site of the town of Kingston (Conway) was marked out.
 In 1734, a plan for the town was completed and by 1735 the first settlers had begun to arrive.

 Many area residents fought in the American Revolutionary War.
 Small engagements were fought near Kingston at Bear Bluff on the Waccamaw, at Black Lake along the Little Pee Dee, and in the Socastee area.
 Gen. Frances Marion, who was known as the “Swamp Fox”, had relatives living in the area.
 He and his troops encamped in the village of Kingston on his way to the battle of Black Mingo.

 Kingston was located in the Parish of Prince George, Winyah, established in 1722.
 In 1769, the colony was divided into circuit court districts and the land comprising what is now Horry County became a part of the newly created Georgetown Judicial District.
 In 1785, new lines were drawn and “Kingston County” was created out of the old District.
 The new name for the County name was changed to “Horry District,” in honor of General Peter Horry in 1801, and a courthouse was established in Kingston at that time.
 The name of the Kingston village was later changed to Conwayborough, for General Robert Conway, a general in the SC State Militia.